+Example given:
-28. Should it happen that two recognized paid statutory holidays occur one week then overtime will be paid for hours worked in excess of 20 of that particular week.

-The foregoing applies only to recognized paid statutory holiday hours and no other hours on which time-and-one-half has been paid, or hours paid for call time, may be used for the purpose of calculating the work week in 11 (a) & (b) above.
+- a) In a 48 hour work week in which one paid statutory holiday occurs, overtime will be paid for hours worked in excess of 40.
+Should it happen that two recognized paid statutory holidays occur in one week then overtime will be paid for hours worked in excess of 32 of that particular week. - In a 36 hour work week in which one paid statutory holiday occurs, overtime will be paid for hours worked in excess of 28.
+Should it happen that two recognized paid statutory holidays occur in one week then overtime will be paid for hours worked in excess of 20 of that particular week.
+The foregoing applies only to recognized paid statutory holiday hours and no other hours on which time-and one-half has been paid, or hours paid for call time, may be used for the purpose of calculating the workweek in 11 (a) & (b) above.

-12. When the Company changes an employee's shift schedule after the start of the week without notification being given during the first 12 hours of his last shift preceding the new shift, the employee shall receive two hours penalty payment at the straight time day rate for the first shift worked resulting from the change.
+12) When the Company changes an employee's shift schedule after the start of the week without notification being given during the first 12 hours of his last shift preceding the new shift, the employee shall receive two hours penalty payment at the straight time day rate for the first shift worked resulting from the change.
 If the change in shifts during the week is temporary, the penalty payment is not payable for the second change of shifts when the employee returns to his previously established shift schedule.

-13. Shift Differentials
+13) Shift Differentials

-Employees following the compressed work week schedule shall be paid shift differential as per the Labour Agreement, however the day shift benefit shall be paid for the hours of 6:00 a.m. to 6:00 p.m. and the night shift benefit shall be paid for the hours of 6:00 p.m. to 6:00 a.m.
+Employees following the compressed workweek schedule shall be paid shift differential as per the Labour Agreement, however the day shift benefit shall be paid for the hours of 6:00 a.m. to 6:00 p.m. and the night shift benefit shall be paid for the hours of 6:00 p.m. to 6:00 a.m.

-14. Annual Vacation
+14) Annual Vacation

-Compressed work week employees will take their vacations on a "tour" basis.
-For purposes of the 12 hour shift schedule, a "tour" vacation week will be the number of scheduled consecutive working days plus the following scheduled days off, will be DDNNOOOO, a period of eight (8) calendar days.
+Compressed workweek employees will take their vacations on a "tour" basis.
+For purposes of the 12 hour shift schedule, a "tour" vacation week will be the number of scheduled consecutive working days plus the following scheduled days off; will be DDNNOOOO, a period of eight (8) calendar days.

-Pay for each C.W.W. vacation week will be the greater of 40 hours at the hourly rate of the employee's regular job or the percentage method.
+Application of Pay: for each C.W.W. vacation week will be the greater of 40 hours at the hourly rate of the employee's regular job or the percentage method plus 8 hours leave of absence.
+8 hours leave will be granted after all grouped hours as identified in 17 below have been used.